Everyone has what it takes to make great sourdough

 If your next step was to make dough, you need to fix it first.
 Yes, it may have loads of bubbles and look wonderfully active!!
-But it’s not holding any air at this point and neither will sourdough bread if you try to make it.
+But if it’s not holding any air at this point and neither will sourdough bread if you make it.
 Yep.
-It your sourdough bread will be flat too.
+If your sourdough starter is flat, your sourdough bread will be flat too.

 To fix deflated sourdough starter to make it suitable for making dough:

 Discard 2/3.
 Feed the remaining 1/3 equal to its weight in both water and bread flour.
 When it doubles again, make dough.